 The unique design and integrity of the Tuff-bilt Tractor has been retained, but can now be produced quicker to meet the growing demand for the tractor.
 It is still the tractor that meets the needs of landscape companies, small land owners, large farms with specific cultivation needs, farmer’s markets producers, and organic farming.

 November 2016 Tuff-bilt added the Track conversion as an option, in January 2017 Tuff-bilt added the diesel engine option choosing a 19.9hp Hatz Diesel, and in May 2017 Tuff-bilt started offering a 60" wide gas or diesel option as well.
-Future plans include an electric version in 2018.
+2020 saw the addition of a cut out floor pan for easier viewing.
+Additional models are in development for the future.